Apple Stock: Is It a Good Buy Right Now?

 Apple has historically been a good performer, and the analysts seem to agree that the stock is worth buying.
 But any single stock can be volatile, and you should look at each purchase in the context of your entire portfolio.

 Apple is a large-cap stock in the technology sector.
-If your other investments include Facebook, Amazon and Google, you may want to think twice about adding Apple to the mix.
-On the other hand, if you have a good mix of stocks in other industries, Apple may be a good pick for you.
+If your other investments already include “FAANG” stocks like Facebook, Amazon and Google, you may want to think twice about adding Apple to the mix.
+On the other hand, if you have a good mix of stocks in diverse industries, Apple may be a good pick for you.

 Keep in Mind